The Life and Adventures of Santa Claus: Plot

-As a baby, Santa Claus is found in the Forest of Burzee by Ak: Master Woodsman of the World (a supreme immortal) and placed in the care of the lioness Shiegra, but he thereupon is adopted by the Wood Nymph Necile.
+As a baby, Santa Claus is found in the Forest of Burzee by Ak: Master Woodsman of the World (a supreme immortal) and placed in the care of the lioness Shiegra, but he thereupon is adopted by the wood nymph Necile.

 Upon reaching young adulthood, Claus is introduced by Ak to human society, wherein he sees war, brutality, poverty, child neglect, and child abuse.
 Because he cannot reside in Burzee as an adult, he settles in the nearby Laughing Valley of Hohaho where the immortals regularly assist him and Peter Knook gives him a little cat named Blinky.

 In the Laughing Valley, Claus becomes known for kindness toward children.
 On one occasion, his neighbors' son Weekum visits him.
 Having made an image of Blinky to pass the time, Claus presents him with the finished carving, calling it a "toy".
 Soon, the immortals begin assisting him in the production of other carvings: the Ryls coloring the toys with their infinite paint pots (the first toy was not colored).
 When he makes a clay figure reminiscent of Necile, he proclaims it a "dolly" to evade naming Necile to the children ("doll" results when children shorten the name).
-Claus presents the first one to Bessie Blithesome, a local noblewoman, after consulting with Necile and the Queen of the Fairies about whether he should give toys to wealthy children.
-Later dolls resemble Bessie herself and, later still, counterfeit infant girls.
+Claus presents the first one to Bessie Blithesome, a local noblewoman, after consulting with Necile and the queen of the fairies about whether he should give toys to wealthy children.
+Later dolls resemble Bessie herself and, later still, infant girls.

-The Awgwas, evil beings who can turn invisible, steal the toys that Claus is giving to the children because the toys are preventing the children from misbehaving.
+The awgwas, evil beings who can turn invisible, steal the toys that Claus is giving to the children because the toys are preventing the children from misbehaving.
 This leads to Claus making his journeys by night and descending through chimneys when he is unable to enter the locked doors.
-The Awgwas nonetheless prevent so many of Claus's deliveries that Ak declares war upon them after failing to get them to cease their attacks.
-With the aid of the Asiatic Dragons, the Three-Eyed Giants of Tartary, the Goozzle-Goblins, and the Black Demons from Patalonia, the Awgwas believe their might superior to that of the immortals as they fight them in the war.
-The Awgwas and their allies are destroyed by their opponents with Ak killing the Awgwa King while the remaining Giants of Tartary retreated.
+The awgwas nonetheless prevent so many of Claus' deliveries that Ak declares war upon them after failing to get them to cease their attacks.
+With the aid of the Asiatic dragons, the three-eyed giants of Tartary, the goozzle-goblins, and the black demons from Patalonia, the awgwas believe their might superior to that of the immortals as they fight them in the war.
+The awgwas and their allies are destroyed by their opponents with Ak killing the awgwa king while the remaining giants of Tartary retreat.
 Claus is not present for any of the battle.
-When it is concluded, Ak tells him that "The Awgwas have perished".
+When it is concluded, Ak tells him that "the awgwas have perished".